FatScythe/E-Commerce/READme.md

 3. Authorization roles - Admin, Seller, User
 #### Authentication
 Authentication is enabled in this app using JWT and cookies.
-Access Token and Refresh Token is sent with each request and is verified on the server.
+Token is sent with each request, that requires authentication and it's verified on the server.

 1. Endpoint to register user
 ```JSON